 Beets and carrots don’t last as long as turnips and rutabagas, for example and, while those boxes of pre-chopped squash and turnip are great – WAY less work if you’re in a rush or have trouble cutting firm-fleshed veggies on your own – they tend go slimy and disgusting inside of 48 hours (whereas whole butternut squash or whole turnips will stay fine and dandy in the fridge – and even out of it – for months).
 So plan ahead on that one.

 Now, me?
 I’m writing from the perspective of someone who (a) has only two people to feed, but (b) is still learning how to cook for groups smaller than 4-6.
 Left-overs are the bane of my existence, since they tend not to get eaten.
 Thus it’s my challenge to figure out how to keep us in veggies without cooking too many at a time.
-Currently I’m working on “assume 1½ C cooked veggies per adult” which, I think(?) works out to, say, 1 small beet and half a potato per adult OR half a small apple plus half a cup of shredded cabbage and maybe a tablespoon of minced onion per adult OR one whole carrot + one small-to-medium-sized potato per adult.
+Currently I’m working on the “fill half your plate” measurement which works out to, say, one large Ruby Queen beet, a quarter of a rutabaga, and about one third of a peeled celeriac OR half an apple, a cup of shredded cabbage, a quarter of an onion, a tablespoon of raddish pickle, half a cup of shredded carrots and a handful of dried cranberries (crumbled walnuts optional).
 If people want to weigh in on this, that would be awesome.

-The trick there, if you have the same problem, is buy really small amounts – like three carrots or fewer, or a SMALL rutabaga or celeriac, at a time.
-It’ll make things a lot easier in terms of getting through your veggie drawer in a timely manner and in making sure that your veggie drawer has as much variety as possible.
+The trick there, if you have the same problem, is buy really small amounts – like three carrots or fewer, or one SMALL rutabaga or celeriac, at a time.
+It’ll mean more frequent trips to the grocery store, but it’ll also make things a lot easier in terms of getting through your veggie drawer in a timely manner and in making sure that your veggie drawer has as much variety as possible.
 (Handy segue).

-See, in summer, you are typically faced with a huge variety of fairly short-keeping veggies – leafy greens and delicate fruits, and stuff of that ilk that you have to use up fast (or preserve in a way you can store easily in your small space – tricky to do) quickly.
+See, in summer, you are typically faced with a huge variety of fairly short-keeping veggies – leafy greens and delicate fruits, and stuff of that ilk that you have to use up fast (or preserve in a way you can store easily in your small space) quickly.
 In winter, it’s different.
 At this time, the challenge is to work with the few long-keeping veggies you have available locally, and try to get them to stay Interesting for months at a time.